I joined the Computer Science & Engineering Department

 and applications with irregular or nested data structures (e.g., tree/graph

-Smartphone and mobile app optimization (esp. on Android).
+Programming system support for smartphone and mobile computing (esp. on Android).

 Selected Recent Publications

 Amir Nodehi, Junqiao Qiu, Zhijia Zhao

 Junqiao Qiu, Zhijia Zhao, Bo Wu, Abhinav Vishnu and Shuaiwen Leon Song

 Grammar-aware Parallelization for Scalable XPath Querying

 Lin Jiang and Zhijia Zhao